 A black UV light is inexpensive and fits into your ordinary light fitting (or you could put one in a table lamp).
 These lights produce a deep purple black light with large amounts of Ultra Violet light.
 The UV light is reflected by white and lightly coloured clothes.
 This makes them glow in the dark and flourescent materials and dyes light up.

 Other types of lamps can be bought relatively cheaply which create a stunning effect in a sensory room.
 The small kaleidoscope lamp (approximately £100) runs off batteries and rotates to project moving coloured lights on the walls or ceilings of any room.
 It is small enough to be used in a sensory den.
 Other lights and cheap projectors are available that project different shapes and patterns onto a wall.

 There are a multitude of hand held sensory lights which look great in a dark environment.
 Most of them can be purchased for a few pounds.
 Below is a small selection;

-Hand-held sensory lights are a brilliant, cost effective, portable solution for calming the senses out and about – they can be used anywhere.
+Hand-held sensory lights are a cost effective, portable solution for calming the senses out and about.

 For more information on our range of hand-held and free standing sensory lights and accessories please visit www.sensorydirect.com